Prostate problems are common, particularly in men aged over 50.

 See your GP if you notice any problems with, or changes to, your usual pattern of urination.

 Simple measures such as reducing the amount you drink (especially tea, coffee and alcohol) before bed can sometimes help control the symptoms.
-Medication can help reduce the size of your prostate and relax the muscles of your bladder.
+Medicine can help reduce the size of your prostate and relax the muscles of your bladder.

 Prostatitis is where the prostate gland becomes inflamed (swollen).
 It's sometimes caused by a bacterial infection, although more often no infection can be found and it's not clear why it happened.